CakeDC/users/readme.md

 The plugin uses the $default email configuration (should be present in your Config/email.php file), but you can override it using

 Configure::write('Users.emailConfig', 'default');

+## Roles Management

+You can add Users.roles on bootstrap.php file and these roles will be used on Admin Add / Edit pages. i.e:

+Configure::write('Users.roles', array('admin' => 'Admin', 'registered' => 'Registered'));

+If you don't specify roles it will use 'admin' role (if is_admin is checked) or 'registered' role otherwise.
+You can override 'registered role setting Users.defaultRole on bootstrap.php. i.e:

+Configure::write('Users.defaultRole', 'user_registered');

+## Enabling / Disabling Registration

+Some application won't need to have registration enable so you can define Users.allowRegistration on bootstrap.php to enable / disable registration.
+By default registration will be enabled.

 ## Requirements ##